The Best Online Colleges in Iowa

 Iowa State University offers a variety of baccalaureate, master’s, doctoral and certificate programs completely online.
 Online bachelor’s degrees include liberal studies.
 Online master’s degree options include aerospace engineering and plant breeding.
 Doctoral degree offerings available online include hospitality management.
 Online certifications include food safety and occupational safety.
 Iowa State University is involved with the Great Plains Interactive Distance Education Alliance (GPIDEA).

 Resources for online students include technical support, veterans’ services, an online job board, online tutoring, an online writing center, disability resources, an online library and much more.

-Buena Vista University, a Presbyterian institution established in 1891, offers students over 40 degree programs across 5 academic colleges.
+Buena Vista University, a Presbyterian institution established in 1891, offers students over 40 degree programs across five academic colleges.
 The university hosts an annual lecture series on American freedoms which has included guest speakers such as Jehan Sadat, Walter Cronkite, Carl Sagan and a host of former world leaders.

 Online student resources include career services, internship services, online tutoring, technical support and an online library with librarians available via live chat, text message or over the phone.

 One of Iowa’s Christian-based online colleges, Graceland University offers degrees at the bachelor’s, master’s, and doctoral levels.
 Based in Lamoni, Graceland was founded in 1895.
 It also has a campus in Independence, Mo., where the university operates its online programs in nursing, business, education, and religion.
 Graceland provides online education to more than 800 students, from 43 states and six different countries.